-- •Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - •Electronic systems that enable someone with limited mobility to control various appliances, lights, telephone, doors, and security systems in their room, home or other surroundings. - •Widened doorways, landings, and hallways. - •An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office. - •Swing clear and expandable offset door hinges. - •Flush entries and leveled thresholds. - •Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan; - •Slip resistant flooring. - •Kitchen counter, major appliance, sink and other cabinet modifications. - •Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - •Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - •Workroom modifications to desks and other working areas. - •Modifications needed to accommodate a participant's special sensitivity to sound, light, or other environmental conditions.
+- Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments. - Electronic systems that enable someone with limited mobility to control various appliances, lights, telephone, doors, and security systems in their room, home or other surroundings. - Widened doorways, landings, and hallways. - An additional doorway needed to ensure the safe egress of the participant during emergencies, when a variance is approved by the ODP Regional Office (a variance is not required for participants with a medically complex condition). - Swing clear and expandable offset door hinges. - Flush entries and leveled thresholds. - Replacement of glass window panes with a shatterproof or break resistant material for participants with behavioral issues as noted in the participant's service plan; - Slip resistant flooring. - Kitchen counter, major appliance, sink and other cabinet modifications. - Modifications to existing bathrooms for bathing, showering, toileting and personal care needs. - Bedroom modifications of bed, wardrobe, desks, shelving, and dressers. - Workroom modifications to desks and other working areas. - Modifications needed to accommodate a participant's special sensitivity to sound, light, or other environmental conditions.

-In addition to the modifications listed above, the following home accessibility adaptations are also included for participants with medical needs for any of the following:
+In addition to the modifications listed above, the following home accessibility adaptations are also included for participants with a medically complex condition:

-- Air conditioning for rooms frequently accessed by the participant if the participant has a medical need for specific temperature regulation. - Electrical rewiring if the participant needs life-support equipment. - Installation of specialized electric and plumbing systems that are necessary to accommodate the participant's medical equipment and supplies. - Installation of flooring supports needed to support the weight of the participant's medical equipment.
+- Air conditioning if the participant has a medical need for specific temperature regulation. - Electrical rewiring if the participant needs life-support equipment. - Installation of specialized electric and plumbing systems that are necessary to accommodate the participant's medical equipment and supplies. - Installation of flooring supports needed to support the weight of the participant's medical equipment.

-For home accessibility durable medical equipment used by participants with a mobility impairment to enter and exit their home or to support activities of daily living covered by Medical Assistance in the state plan (such as ramps, lifts, stair glides, handrails, and grab bars), Home Accessibility Adaptations shall only include the following:
+For home accessibility durable medical equipment used by participants with a mobility impairment to enter and exit their home or to support activities of daily living covered by medical assistance in the state plan (such as ramps, lifts, stair glides, handrails, and grab bars), Home Accessibility Adaptations shall only include the following:

-- Extended warranties for the home accessibility durable medical equipment. - Repairs needed as a result of the installation, use, or removal of the home accessibility durable medical equipment or appliance. - Any of the following required to install home accessibility durable medical equipment: - o Adding internal supports such that the support requires access to the area behind a wall or ceiling or underneath the floor to install home accessibility durable medical equipment. - o Constructing retaining walls or footers for a retaining wall if needed to install home accessibility durable medical equipment. - o Modifications to an existing deck. - o Widening a doorway.
+- Extended warranties for the home accessibility durable medical equipment. - Repairs of the home, including repairs needed as a result of the installation, use or removal of the home accessibility durable medical equipment or appliance. - Any of the following required to install home accessibility durable medical equipment: - o Adding internal supports such that the support requires access to the area behind a wall or ceiling or underneath the floor to install home accessibility durable medical equipment. - o Constructing retaining walls or footers for a retaining wall if needed to install home accessibility durable medical equipment. - o Modifications to an existing deck. - o Widening a doorway.